olivecha/guitarsounds/paper/paper.md

 # Statement of need

 `guitarsounds` was developed to meet the needs of the Bruand lutherie school, more precisely as a tool to visualize and compare the sounds of different guitar designs using custom sound features.
-The `guitarsounds` package was used in previous academic work (in press) to investigate the difference between two guitar both designed using an innovative numerical prototyping method based on topological optimization.
+The `guitarsounds` package was used in previous academic work (in press) to investigate the difference between two guitars both designed using an innovative numerical prototyping method based on topological optimization.
 In the scope of this research, `guitarsounds` allowed the measurement of specific sound features such as the slope of the peaks in the signal Fourier transform, computed using a linear regression.
 This feature is related to the instrument's tone [@sumi_classical_2008], and was used to study the differences between the two guitar designs.
  `guitarsounds` is also used in ongoing research at the Bruand lutherie school to manage sound data in a project where guitar sounds are generated with random values for specific features, to provide data for a psycho-acoustic study.